FireEye to sell products business for $1.2 billion to Symphony-led investor group

 The deal is expected to close by the end of the fourth quarter, the company said.

-FireEye, one of the largest cybersecurity firms in the United States, also said its board had approved a share buyback program of up to $500 million.
+FireEye, one of the largest and best-known cybersecurity firms in the United States, also said its board had approved a share buyback program of up to $500 million.

 The company originally acquired Mandiant, founded by Kevin Mandia, who became FireEye’s chief executive, for about $1 billion in early 2014.
 Mandiant will return as an independent company, focused on cyber-incident response and cybersecurity testing, and will be publicly traded following the deal.